knuckleswtf/scribe/docs/migrating.md

 - Replace all occurrences of `Mpociot\ApiDoc\Extracting\Strategies\RequestHeaders` with `Knuckles\Scribe\Extracting\Strategies\Headers`
 - Replace all occurrences of `Mpociot\ApiDoc` with `Knuckles\Scribe`
-- For strategies, change the type of the `$method` argument to the `__invoke` method from `ReflectionMethod` to `ReflectionFunctionAbstract`.
-It's a superclass, so every other thing should work fine.
+- For strategies, change the type of the `$method` argument to the `__invoke` method from `ReflectionMethod` to `ReflectionFunctionAbstract` to enable support for Closure routes.
+It's a superclass of `ReflectionMethod`, so every other thing should work fine.
 - For each strategy, add a `public $stage` property and set it to the name of the stage the strategy belongs to.
 If you have a constructor defined, remove the `$stage` argument from it.
 - The `requestHeaders` stage has been renamed to `headers`.
 - If you've published the views, you'll note that they are now in a different format.
-See the documentation on [customising the views](customization.html#changing-the-markdown-templates) to learn the new look.
+See the documentation on [customising the views](customization.html#changing-the-markdown-templates) to see how things are organised now.

 That should be all.
 Head on to the [list of new features](./whats-new.html) to see what's new.
 If you come across anything we've missed, please send in a PR!